department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - `build.sh` defines the checks and is executed as part of the automated build.
   This script also defines integration IDs.
 - `bin/pingdom` provides basic ability to interact with the Pingdom API.
+- `bin/get-secret` is a utility to extract secrets from AWS Parameter store with the ability to try local secrets first.
 - `templates/*.json` defines check templates in Pingdom API format.
   These checks are processed to substitute template variables and then uploaded to Pingdom to create or update checks.